Wilhelm Valentiner: Life

 At the start of World War I, Valentiner returned to Germany to serve in the army.
 After service at the front in 1916, he was appointed to the general staff in Berlin.

+He was the father of Brigitta Valentiner, and the father in-law of Harry Bertoia.

 American museums

 Following the end of the war, Valentiner was offered a position in Detroit, Michigan, where he served for more than two decades.
 He became a naturalized American citizen around 1930 and lived in the United States for the remainder of his life.